Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 If you’re currently overweight, there are several things you can do to improve your sleep quality.

-• Practice good sleep hygieneSleep hygiene refers to our daily habits, routines, and the physical space in which we sleep (usually a bedroom).
-There are many ways to improve your sleep hygiene, but some of the most important include: going to bed at the same time each night (including weekends), stopping screen time 30 minutes to an hour before bedtime, avoiding caffeine or alcohol late in the day, making sure your bedroom is dark, cool, and noise-free, and doing something relaxing before bedtime that helps you wind down.
+• Practice good sleep hygieneSleep hygiene refers to our daily habits, routines, and the physical space where we sleep.
+There are many ways to improve your sleep hygiene, but some of the most important include: going to bed at the same time each night (including weekends), stopping screen time at least 30 minutes to an hour before bedtime, avoiding caffeine or alcohol late in the day, making sure your bedroom is dark, cool, and noise-free, and doing something relaxing before bedtime that helps you wind down.

-• Improve your diet and nutrition – Improving your diet and nutrition should help you to lose weight, which should help you get better sleep long-term.
-However, even in the short term, improving diet and nutrition can have an immediate impact on how you sleep as research shows that diets high in saturated fat, sugar, and low in fiber lead to less restorative sleep19.
+• Improve your diet and nutrition – Improving your diet and nutrition should help you lose weight, which should help you get better sleep in the long term.
+However, even in the short term, improving diet and nutrition can immediately impact how you sleep, as research shows that diets high in saturated fat and sugar and low in fiber lead to less restorative sleep20.

-• Exercise – As with a healthy diet, exercise should help you lose weight and improve your sleep long-term.
-However, even in the short term, exercise has been shown to improve sleep20 by reducing symptoms of anxiety and depression, physically tiring the body out, and if you exercise outdoors, you get the added benefit of sunlight to regulate your body’s natural circadian rhythm.
+• Exercise—As with a healthy diet, exercise should help you lose weight and improve your sleep long-term.
+However, even in the short term, exercise has been shown to improve sleep21 by reducing symptoms of anxiety and depression and physically tiring the body out.
+If you exercise outdoors, you get the added benefit of sunlight to regulate your body’s natural circadian rhythm.

-• Find a great mattress – Often, getting better sleep is as simple as getting a mattress better suited to your body.
-If you are sleeping on a mattress that isn’t supportive of your weight, it can not only feel uncomfortable, but it can also cause or exacerbate back pain.
+• Find a great mattress—Often, getting better sleep is as simple as getting a mattress better suited to your body.
+Sleeping on a mattress that isn’t supportive can feel uncomfortable and cause or exacerbate back pain.
 Instead, a mattress for heavy people could help keep your body in better alignment and improve your sleep quality.

 Find out more: 11 Tips to Improve Sleep Quality